Temporary Restraining Order Granted in Audubon New York's Litigation Against US Army Corps of Engineers

 Students and volunteers help install signs and lead community engagement events to encourage sharing the shores with beach-nesting birds.
 New York beaches provide vital nesting and resting habitat for shorebirds that are vulnerable to a variety of threats.
-Help protect them and their fledgling chicks by taking the Be a Good Egg pledge and helping us spread the word about these vulnerable species.
+Learn more about how you can help protect them and their fledgling chicks through our Be a Good Egg program and help us spread the word about these vulnerable species.

 Do you see your lawns as a backyard habitat that can and should support a wide variety of birds and other wildlife?
 We hope so!
 A healthy, bird-friendly backyard habitat consists of a diverse range of native plant and grass species, which naturally require less maintenance and care as they are already adapted to the local environment.
 Learn how to help support a variety of birds and native plantings through our Audubon at Home information.